-Terri stated that TIMS would include a Data Use Agreement between the LEAs and TEA.
+Terri then said that TIMS would include a Data use Agreement between LEAs and TEA.

-- FERPA gives students access to their education records, an opportunity to seek to have the records amended, and some control over the disclosure of information from the records - LEAs have blanket agreements with their ESCs to disclose personally identifiable information (PII) from student education records in accordance with Family Educational Rights and Privacy Act (FERPA) - Technical Coaches, TEA analysts nor Component Support analysts have no blanket agreement to view LEA data until an incident is officially escalated - Any LEA incident escalated requires the Level 1 (LEA) support analysts to agree to the Data Use Agreement on an incident-by-incident basis - Level 2 Technical Coaches, Level 3 Support Analysts, and Level 4 Support Analysts can only access data within the EDW for the sole purpose of support for the studentGPSTM Dashboards and PEIMS submissions - o Once the incident ticket is closed, the access agreement is terminated. - o Support analysts must adhere to specific data use rules - When the Level 1 (LEA) staff escalates an incident, this confirmation window will appear.
+- FERPA gives student access to their education records, an opportunity to seek to have the records amended, and some control over the disclosure of information from the records. - LEAs have blanket agreements with their ESCs to disclose personally identifiable information (PII) from student education records in accordance with Family Educational Rights and Privacy Act (FERPA) - Technical Coaches, TEA analysts nor Component Support analysts have no blanket agreement to view LEA data until an incident is officially escalated. - Any LEA incident escalated requires the Level 1 (LEA) support analysts to agree to the Data Use Agreement on an incident-by-incident basis - Level 2 Technical Coaches, Level 3 Support Analysts, and Level 4 Support Analysts can only access data within the EDW for the sole purpose of support the studentGPSTM Dashboards and PEIMS submissions - Once the incident ticket is closed, the access agreement is terminated - Support analysts must adhere to specific data use rules - When the Level 1 (LEA) staff escalates an incident, this confirmation window will appear.
 The Level 1 staff must confirm in order for escalation to proceed.
 When the user clicks "Escalate to Level 2" the confirmation is written to the incident record. - When TSDS Support Analysts work an escalated ticket they must confirm adherence to the TEA TSDS Data Use Agreement and identify the TSDS subsystems that were accessed.
-The Analyst clicks "Log Data Access" and the confirmation is written to the incident record. - Data will be used for the sole purpose of resolving the reported incident and no attempt will be made to identify specific individuals - o If the identity of any student should be discovered inadvertently, then
+The Analyst clicks "Log Data Access" and the confirmation is written to the incident record. - Data will be used for the sole purpose of resolving the reported incident and no attempt will be made to identify specific individuals. - If the identity of any student should be discovered inadvertently, then - No use will be made of this information, nor will it be shared with anyone else - The identifying information will be safeguarded or destroyed - Only the person identified in the data agreement as the Support Analyst will have access to the contents of the data files, including derived data files - The Support Analyst must respond promptly and in writing to inquiries from the LEA regarding compliance with this agreement or the expected data of resolution of the incident - The Support Analyst must destroy all electronic and paper files when the incident is closed the TIMS.
+ITF discussed the issue in terms of which roles are permitted to authorize access to data for the purposes of resolving an incident.